 The farm has 12 employees which, I learned during our visit, is high compared to conventional farms, but reasonable in relation to the farm size and the variety of products and activities undertaken.

-Helen tells us about the history of the farm, its different purposes, and projects planned for the future.
-Among these, she is particularly keen to talk about an ‘agroforestry experiment”’ where she will try to integrate fruit and crop production together with farming practises, using the land on three different levels.
+Helen tells us about the history of the farm, its different purposes, and future projects.
+Among these, she is particularly keen to talk about an ‘agroforestry experiment’.
+For this she will try to integrate fruit and crop production together with farming practises, using the land on 3 different levels.

 Helen is experimenting with new ways to raise calves.
 Instead of separating them from adult cows, they are nursed by older cows or first lactation dairy cows.
-The latter have been shown to benefit from a smoother transition to conventional milking (twice a day) and the calves have a chance to build ‘social bonds’ other than ‘adult supervision’.
+The latter have been shown to benefit from a smoother transition to conventional milking (twice a day).
+And the calves have a chance to build ‘social bonds’ other than ‘adult supervision’.

 Something that impressed me is the circularity of the farm’s economy and processes.
 One of the few ‘externalities’ is sewage management which, at the moment, cannot be used as a fertiliser.

 As my PhD is about genetically modified organisms (GMOs) and the debate on genetic engineering practices, I could not help but comment on the relationship between organic farming, and new plant and animal breeding technologies, such as gene editing.

 GMOs and gene edited crops can be fundamental in feeding the planet.
 But my main takeaway from this visit is that we can’t forget about good farming practice.
 Crop rotation, waste reduction and carbon footprint, as well as preservation of local biodiversity ought to be taken into account in the future of agriculture and farming.